 Who was Andy Ludlow?

-The Andy Ludlow Homelessness Awards recognise innovative work and projects that tackle homelessness in London and beyond.
+The London Homelessness Awards: in memory of Andy Ludlow, recognise innovative work and projects that tackle homelessness in London and beyond.
 But who was Andy Ludlow, the man in whose honour the awards were named?

 Andy Ludlow was a director of housing and social services at Haringey Council.
 Andy was a pioneer in developing a ‘holistic’ approach to housing and social services in his borough.
 He also believed in bringing services to the people, rather than making them travel to get them.